netraular/esp32_console/main/controllers/audio_manager/README.md

 ## Features
 -   Plays `.wav` files from a filesystem (e.g., SD card).
 -   Supports basic playback controls: Play, Pause, Resume, and Stop.
--   Provides volume control (Up/Down/Set).
+-   Provides robust volume control, mapping a user-facing 0-100% scale to a safe physical limit.
 -   Exposes functions to get the current playback state, total duration, and progress.
 -   Handles I2S driver initialization and teardown automatically based on the WAV file's properties.
 -   Parses standard WAV headers to configure I2S parameters like sample rate and bit depth.
--   **Provides real-time audio data for a visualizer** via a FreeRTOS queue.
+-   **Provides real-time audio data for a visualizer**: Processes the audio stream and sends peak data for **32 frequency bars** to a FreeRTOS queue, allowing for a detailed spectrum display in the UI.

 ## How to Use